About Chinese Museum 'One Million Stories' Exhibition

 Chinese Australian achievers

 As part of the One Million Stories Exhibition, the Chinese Museum acknowledges high-achieving Chinese Australian community members who have contributed immensely to education, science, the arts, business, food culture, sport and medicine in contemporary Australian society and culture.
-To your right-hand side of the screen, we showcase some of the standout achievers in the Chinese Australian community.
+The Chinese Australian achievers (who appear on the right-hand side) include:

 The 'One Million Stories' exhibition